Running AGL on Intel MinnowBoard (and most Intel 64 bits HW)

 This documentation is aiming at people who want to run Automotive Grade Linux (AGL) on Intel Hardware (HW).
 While the reference HW used by AGL project is the Open Source MinnowBoard, this documentation MinnowBoard wiki can be used to enable most of 64-bit Intel Architecture (IA) platforms using UEFI as boot loader.
 In addition to the MinnowBoard, support for the upCore & UpSquared boards has been added.
 You need to run the 64-bit version of the UEFI bootloader.
 MinnowBoard Max and Turbot as well as Joule are both 64-bit capable.

-- This page is more focused on please willing to create bespoke AGL image and BSP.
+Note: This page is more focused on those who want to create bespoke AGL images and BSPs.

-If you are more interested by Apps creation, please visit [ Developing Apps for AGL](https://wiki.automotivelinux.org/agl-distro/developer_resources_intel_apps)
+If you are interested in creating applications to run on AGL, please visit the Developing Apps for AGL documentation.

-UEFI has evolved a lot recently and you likely want to check that your HW firmware is up-to-date, this is mandatory for the Minnowboard and the Joule.
+UEFI has evolved a lot recently and you likely want to check that your HW firmware is up-to-date, this is mandatory for both the MinnowBoard and the Joule.
 Not required on Minnowboard-Turbo and Up boards.

 Where to find an AGL bootable image